Clytie (Oceanid): Etymology

+Family

+Although Ovid does not mention Clytie's parentage or homeland (if not Babylon), Hesiod includes her name in his list of the 3,000 Oceanids, daughters of the water deities Oceanus and Tethys, two of the original Titans.
+Hyginus also gives her the same parentage.
+Clytie is thus also sister to the 3,000 river-gods.
+Neither Hesiod nor Hyginus mention the myth concerning Helios, but their figure seems to be identical to Ovid's.

+In another narrative that takes place in Boeotia, Clytie is identified as Leucothoe's own sister, and daughter of King Orchomenus, although not by name.

 Mythology

 Ovid

 Ovid's account of the story is the fullest and most detailed of the surviving ones.
-According to him, Clytie was a lover of Helios, until Aphrodite made him fall in love with a Persian mortal princess, Leucothoe, in order to take revenge on him for telling her husband Hephaestus of her affair with the god of war Ares, whereupon he ceased to care for her and all the other goddesses he had loved before, like Rhodos, Perse and Clymene.
-Helios, having loved her, abandoned her for Leucothoe and left her deserted.
-Now no longer loved by him, she "scorned by [Helios], still seeks [his] love and even now bears its deep wounds in her heart."
-Angered by his treatment of her, and still missing him, she informed Leucothoe's father, King Orchamus, about the affair.
-Since Helios had defiled Leucothoe, Orchamus had her put to death by burial alive in the sands.
-Helios arrived too late to save the girl, but he did make sure to turn her into a frankincense tree by pouring nectar over her dead body, so that she would still breathe air (in a way).
+According to him, Clytie was a lover of the god of the sun Helios, until Aphrodite made him fall in love with a Persian mortal princess called Leucothoe, in revenge for him informing her husband Hephaestus of her illicit affair with his brother Ares, the god of war.
+Helios then ceased to care for her, as well as all the other goddesses and nymphs he had loved before, like Rhodos, Perse and Clymene.
+He abandoned her and preferred to spend his days admiring the princess Leucothoe.
+Though scorned and deserted, she still sought out his love and warmth.
+Angered by his treatment of her, and still missing him, she informed Leucothoe's strict father, King Orchamus, about the affair.
+Since Helios had defiled Leucothoe, Orchamus had her put to death by burial alive in the sands despite the girl's protest and proclaiming of her innocence.
+Helios arrived too late to save the girl, but he did make sure to turn her into a frankincense tree by pouring nectar over her dead body, so that she would still breathe air (in a certain fashion).
 Ovid seems to think that Helios bears some responsibility over Clytie's excessive jealousy because he writes that Helios's passion was never "moderate" when he loved her.

-Clytie intended to win Helios back by taking away his new love, but even though "her love might make excuse of grief, and grief may plead to pardon jealous words" her actions only hardened his heart against her, and now he avoided her altogether, never going back to her.
-In despair, she stripped herself and sat naked, accepting neither food nor drink, for nine days on the rocks, staring at the sun, Helios, and mourning his departure, but he never looked back at her.
-After nine days she was eventually transformed into a purple flower, the heliotrope (meaning "sun-turning"), also known as turnsole (which is known for growing on sunny, rocky hillsides), which turns its head always to look longingly at Helios the Sun as he passes through the sky in his solar chariot, even though he no longer cares for her, her form much changed, her love for him unchanged.
+Clytie intended to win Helios back by taking away his new love, but her plan backfired on her, and her actions only hardened his heart against her.
+Thereafter Helios avoided her altogether, never going back to her.
+In despair, she stripped herself and sat naked, accepting neither food nor drink, for nine days on the rocks, staring at the Sun and mourning his departure, but he never looked back at her.
+After nine days she was eventually transformed into a purple flower, the heliotrope (meaning "sun-turning").
+Also known as the turnsole, it is known for growing on sunny, rocky hillsides.
+The flower turns its head always to look longingly at Helios the Sun as he passes through the sky in his solar chariot, even though he no longer cares for her, her form much changed, her love for him unchanged.